rdrapeau/Euler_2013/README.md

 A pile of Math/Programming Problems from Project Euler: http://projecteuler.net/problems

-Most of these problems are solved in Python
+Most of these problems are solved in Python.